Quantum metrology with full and fast quantum control: Noisy metrology with full and fast control

 \paragraph{Sequential CE bound.} Now, we would like to apply the CE methods to the two strategies involving control, i.e., (c) and (d) of \figref{fig:hierarchy}.
 However, as argued in \secref{sec:hierarchy}, any scheme of type (c) employing $N$ probes with $m$ control steps (each lasting $\delta t$) can always be mimicked by a scheme \figref{fig:hierarchy}(d) employing a single probe but lasting $N$-times longer, i.e., with $t'\!=\!Nt$ and involving more $k\!=\!Nm$ steps each still of duration $\delta t$.
 Hence, we may always upper-bound the QFI of \emph{any} scheme depicted in \figref{fig:hierarchy}(c) as \be \QFI\Big(\varrho^\t{(c)}_{N,m}(t)\Big) \leq \max_{ \underset{k=Nm,\,t'=Nt}{\t{schemes\,(d)}} } \QFI\Big(\varrho^\t{(d)}_{k}(t')\Big) \ee where the maximization is over all sequential schemes of type (d) with step duration $\delta t\!=\!N/m$.
 Thus, in what follows, we focus on applying the CE methods to the scenario of \figref{fig:hierarchy}(d).
 Note that by decreasing $\delta t$ further, or equivalently by raising the number of control steps $k$, we may only increase the right hand side of \eqnref{eq:QFI(c)vs(d)}.
-This manifests the power of FFQC and the optimality of the $\delta t\!\to\!0$ limit.
+Hence, the optimal FFQC scheme yielding the maximum in \eqnref{eq:QFI(c)vs(d)} must correspond to the limit of $k\to\infty$, or equivalently, $\delta t\!\to\!0$.
+It is so, as any FFQC scheme of step duration $\delta t$ can be mimicked by a protocol with shorter $\delta t'=\delta t/k$ (and any $k\ge2$) and setting some of the intermediate control operations to be trivial, i.e., the identity.